-If you’re already registered with the scheme we’ll need to verify your status with HMRC before we can process your pay, this takes just a matter of minutes.
+If you’re already registered with the construction industry scheme we’ll need to verify your status with HMRC before we can process your pay, this takes just a matter of minutes.

 Each time you get paid we’ll make the necessary deductions.
 We’ll also process your expenses for any materials you need to do your job and provide you with a statement of your earnings.